manoj1749/find-the-bug/README.md

 # find-the-bug
 ### Problem Statement
-- Ravi and Teja are making a client server based application using .NET framework on c# to send some data from the client to server, which will be stored in a json file.
-They referred many documents and wrote some code fot both client and server but their still facing some issues.
-Help them solve the bugs and complete their project.
+- We all know about servers and know how it works, some of us might be curious about them.
+While making a server based applications are not a big task if we have found a nice and good article.
+You might have thought of making one kind of application one day.
+What if we say that you can make a client-server based CLI application using C#.
+Yes, We have provided you a client server based application using Microsoft's framework, .NET, which is based on C#.
+The application provided to you actually sends some data from the client to server, which will be stored in a json file.
+We had provied you the source-code for these which had some errors.
+Try to solve the bugs and complete the client-server application.

 ### Resources
 - https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/intro